 Ingress From Physical Network

-Step 1: Source VM (10.196.88.4) sends the return packet to its default gateway from where the packet is sent to the physical Router.
-The Router checks its routing table and determines it has a route to 192.168.10.0/24 network via 172.16.60.2 (edge uplink).
+Step 1: Source VM (10.196.88.4) sends the return packet to its default gateway, which is an IP on the physical router.
+The router checks its routing table and determines it has a route to the 192.168.10.0/24 network via 172.16.60.2 (edge uplink).

-Packet is then routed to the edge node (T0-SR).
+The packet is then routed to the edge node (T0-SR).

-Step 2: T0-SR checks its forwarding table and determines it has a route to 192.168.10.0/24 network via 100.64.0.1 which is the interface IP of T1-DR.
+Step 2: T0-SR checks its forwarding table and determines it has a route to the 192.168.10.0/24 network via 100.64.0.1, which is the interface IP of T1-DR.

-Step 3: The packet is then sent to the T1 DR instance on the edge node through internal segment.
+Step 3: The packet is then sent to the T1 DR instance on the edge node through the internal segment.

 Step 4: T1-DR checks its forwarding table to make a routing decision.
 A route is directly connected to the 192.168.10.0/24 network.
 The packet is sent to the hypervisor host.